abczefg/sepal-doc/docs/source/setup/filezilla.rst

 Rstudio
 ^^^^^^^

-In the SEPAL application dashboard, open a new Jupyter Notebook app.
+In the SEPAL application dashboard, open a new Rstudio app.

 From there The file menu (in red on the bellow image) enable you to work with files and directories on your system.
 This includes opening, creating, deleting, renaming and copying.